top of page

 Sarah Beisner

-Jacy Haynes - now at Trinity University
+Jacy Haynes - graduated from Trinity University

-Andrew Hennes - now at MIT
+Andrew Hennes - graduated from MIT, now at Harvard

-Lilly Fillhart - now at TWU
+Lilly Fillhart - now at TWU Nursing school

 Nethra Selvakumaran - now at UTD